AaaChenBao/CHB_CS122_project-master/README.md

 Crawl data from Chicago Police Department Clear Map Crime Summary

 ##### Merge_two_dataset.py
-Merge data output from Modify_csv_data.py and Get_Security_Alert.py
+Merge data output from Modify_csv_data.py and Get_Security_Alert.py to get the "Final_data.csv"

 ##### Convert_to_dict.py
 Convert the output from Modify_csv_data.py into a dictionary and export as json file